dan-shute/hangman524/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-In this project I will be using what I have learned in the AiCore course so far, including my knowledge of Python, OOP and best practices.
-As the project grows I will add more information to this document, such as: Table of Contents, Installation instructions, Usage instructions, File Structure and License information.

 ## Installation
 To play Hangman, clone this repository to a directory of your choosing.
 This repository has a dependency on the random module, this is a in-built Python module.
 Follow the [Usage](#usage) section to see how the Hangman project is used.